 Google Photos is one of the best ways to automatically back up your entire Camera Roll while removing the clutter of old snaps on your iPhone.
 Also, download Google’s Backup & Sync app for your Mac or Windows computer and program the app to automatically sync images from your computer to the online Photos app.
 Once launched, the app lives in the top menu bar on your desktop and you control it via Preferences.
 From your phone, tap to launch Google Photos then swipe down.
 The app immediately begins to back up the photos in your Camera Roll and notifies you when it is complete.
 It then offers the option of removing the photos from your phone.
 You can do that, or you can first back up the photos to your hard drive by importing them into Apple Photos on your Mac.
 Choose the High Quality setting, which will compress photos larger than 16-megapixels and videos with a resolution higher than 1080p, saving you space but keeping a high level of quality.

-Dropbox offers a handy way to back up your photos, and a way to recover photos you accidentally deleted from your Camera Roll.
-With the Camera Uploads feature, your phone or tablet will automatically add camera roll photos to Dropbox and photos are copied from cameras, memory cards, or mobile devices whenever you connect them to your computer.
+Dropbox offers a handy way to back up your photos and a way to recover photos you accidentally deleted from your Camera Roll.
+With the Camera Uploads feature, your phone or tablet will automatically add camera roll photos to Dropbox.
+Dropbox will copy your photos automatically when you connect a phone, camera, or memory card to your computer.
 Dropbox starts with 2GB of free storage, and when you need more, paid plans offer more space for your photos, videos, and other files.
-Individual plans are 2TB and 3TB, costing $10 and $17 per month including 30-day and 180-day backup and recovery respectively.
+Individual plans are 2TB and 3TB, costing $10 and $17 per month, including 30-day and 180-day backup and recovery respectively.

-- Tap Settings > Your Apple ID > iCloud > Photos.
+- Select Settings > Your Apple ID > iCloud > Photos.

 - Toggle on iCloud Photos.

-- Select Optimize iPhone Storage to make more space on your device.
+- Select Optimize iPhone Storage to create storage space on your device.